Elizabeth M. Saewyc PhD, RN, FSAHM, FCAHS, FAAN, FCAN

-Dr. Saewyc is an internationally recognized leader in research about vulnerable and marginalized adolescents.
-Over the past 20 years, she has conducted mix-methods research with many different groups of vulnerable youth, including runaway and street-involved youth; sexually abused and sexually exploited teens; lesbian, gay, bisexual, transgender, Two Spirit, queer and questioning (LGBTQ) adolescents; youth in custody; immigrants, home-stay students and refugees; and Indigenous youth.
+Dr. Saewyc is a Professor, Distinguished University Scholar, and, since 2017, Director of the School of Nursing at the University of British Columbia in Vancouver; she also founded and heads the Stigma and Resilience Among Vulnerable Youth Centre, a multidisciplinary research centre with research collaborators in several countries.
+For over 25 years, she has conducted mix-methods research with many different groups of marginalized youth, including runaway and street-involved youth; sexually abused and sexually exploited teens; lesbian, gay, bisexual, transgender, Two Spirit, queer and questioning (LGBTQ) adolescents; youth in custody; immigrants, home-stay students and refugees; and Indigenous youth.
 Her research emphasizes how stigma, violence, and trauma affect adolescent health and risk behaviours, as well as the protective factors that foster resilience among these vulnerable populations of youth.